Why Is Car Insurance So Expensive in Hawaii?

 Compare Auto Insurance Rates

 Ensure you're getting the best rate for your auto insurance.
 Compare quotes from the top insurance companies.

 A full coverage policy in Hawaii averages $1,066 per year or $86 per month.
 Compared to the U.S. national average of $1,424 per year, car insurance cost in Hawaii is cheaper on average.
 However, due to certain factors, the actual price for your policy may be more expensive.

 Below, we explain how urban share, vehicle theft and other factors affect car insurance costs at a state level.
 We also explore personal factors like age, driving history and car model, and why car insurance costs in Hawaii are expensive for some drivers.

 Table of Contents

 Car insurance costs are cheaper in Hawaii than in other states.
 This is because non-driving rating factors that normally increase premiums, like your age and credit score, are disregarded.

-However, particular to Hawaii — like the fact that it’s a no-fault state — can increase rates.
+However, factors particular to Hawaii — like the fact that it’s a no-fault state — can increase rates.
 Traffic congestion, urban population density and increasing vehicle theft rates can also increase premiums in the state.